Pursuing Wonder, Knowledge & Love

 Form 2 Game Club (for upper elementary students) meets every other week during the lunch hour on Tuesdays.
 (Note that Form 2 Game Club is offered on the same dates and at the same times as Chess Club; students may be enrolled in either one or the other, not both.)

 Both beautiful and useful, handicrafts allow students of all ages to develop skills while improving habits of attention, orderliness, and tenacity.
 Mrs. Estes will help students experiment and develop skills with several different handicrafts over each semester.
-Previous handicrafts have included weaving corn husks and fabric, paper crafts such as quilling, hand sewing, leather and wood crafts, kite making, and more.
+Previous handicrafts have included weaving reeds, corn husks, and fabric, paper crafts such as quilling, hand sewing, leather and wood crafts, kite making, and more.

 The instructor works with each student to personalize projects at the student’s level of ability and experience.
 By the end of the semester, students will have created both decorative and practical items including an item for charitable donation and/or gift-giving.